 Phase 1 Objectives:

-- Develop software tools which will facilitate and automate 3D geological model construction, thereby reducing the subjectivity of interpretation and reducing the time taken to build 3D models from a range of geoscientific data.
+- Develop software tools that will facilitate and automate 3D geological model construction, thereby reducing the subjectivity of interpretation and reducing the time taken to build 3D models from a range of geoscientific data.

 - Project OP6: Recovery of Lithological and Stratigraphic Data from Drillhole Databases